-In yesterday’s post, we began to examine William Lane Craig’s arguments based on a study of a population of mouflon sheep founded by a single breeding pair.
+In the last section, we began to examine William Lane Craig’s arguments based on a study of a population of mouflon sheep founded by a single breeding pair.
 As we saw, Craig’s use of this study was twofold: to claim it as an example of natural selection increasing mutation rates (and thus provide a supposed natural explanation for accelerated mutation rates in the human lineage), as well as an example of population genetics models overestimating a known ancestral population size (since the study found the sheep population to have greater levels of heterozygosity than expected by one mathematical model).
 Since understanding why Craig is mistaken for both counts requires a working knowledge of what exactly “heterozygosity” is, let’s tackle this issue first.

 Non-biologists are usually most familiar with organisms that have two copies of their genetic material – so-called “diploid” organisms.
 Humans, for example, receive two sets of chromosomes at conception – one set from mom (22 regular chromosomes plus an X chromosome), and one set from dad (22 regular chromosomes plus either an X or Y chromosome).
 Combined, this is what gives us our standard 46 chromosome set.
 What this means is that for every location (or, to use the correct genetic term, locus) in our genome, there are two copies present.
 For any given locus, then, the two copies may have the exact same sequence, or they may have slightly different sequences due to genetic variation in the population.
 Different sequences are called different alleles.
 In genetic-speak, then, diploid organisms can have two different alleles at any given locus – or both alleles at a locus may be the same.
 If an organism has two different alleles at a locus, they are said to be heterozygous at that locus.
 Conversely, if an organism has two identical alleles at a locus, they are said to be homozygous at that locus.